 We had a brainstorm and came up with several suggestions as to how the office spaces and logistics room can be set up differently to create more room, and make for a more organised environment.

-Later in our visit, Rosemary led a ‘continuous improvement’ workshop for Anglo-Mexican staff.
+Later in our visit, Rosemary led a ‘continuous improvement’ workshop for The Anglo staff.

 Centre Exams Manager Ileana and her team really think of everything when they prepare the material for the exams.